wechto/paper/README.md

   :curly_loop: [ADVANTAGE-WEIGHTED REGRESSION: SIMPLE AND SCALABLE OFF-POLICY REINFORCEMENT LEARNING](https://arxiv.org/pdf/1910.00177.pdf) :+1: :fire:  :boom:

-  Our proposed approach, which we refer to as advantage-weighted regression (AWR), consists of two standard supervised learning steps: one to regress onto target values for a value function, and another to regress onto weighted target actions for the policy.
+  Our proposed approach, which we refer to as advantage-weighted regression (AWR), consists of two standard supervised learning steps: one to regress onto target values for a value function, and another to regress onto weighted target actions for the policy.  [see MPO]

   :curly_loop: [Overcoming Exploration in Reinforcement Learning with Demonstrations](https://arxiv.org/pdf/1709.10089.pdf) :fire: